ailabsarg/Sentry32/README.md

 ## 🔐 Transport Security (HTTP vs HTTPS)

-Sentry32 exposes its web interface and control endpoints over **plain HTTP**.
+Sentry32 exposes its web interface over **plain HTTP**.

-### What this means

-- Authentication is enforced via **HTTP Basic Auth**
+- All endpoints are protected by **HTTP Basic Authentication**
 - Credentials are **not encrypted at the transport layer**
-- Traffic can theoretically be **sniffed on the local network**
+- Traffic can be sniffed by:
+  - Other users on the **same local network**
+  - Network operators (e.g. ISP) *if* the device is exposed to the Internet

-This is a deliberate design choice based on the project goals:
+This is a **deliberate design choice**.

+### Design assumptions

-- Sentry32 is intended to run **inside trusted LAN environments**
+Sentry32 is designed to run:

-- It prioritizes **robustness, simplicity, and long-term stability**
+- Inside a **trusted LAN**
+- Behind **NAT, firewall, or VPN**
+- Prioritizing:
+  - Simplicity
+  - Deterministic behavior
-- Avoids TLS complexity, certificate management, and memory overhead on ESP32
+  - Long-term stability on ESP32 hardware

+TLS is intentionally avoided to reduce complexity and memory usage.

+### ⚠️ Internet exposure warning

+Sentry32 is **not designed to be exposed directly to the public Internet**.

+If exposed and credentials are compromised, an attacker could:
+- Trigger Wake-on-LAN packets
+- Force device reconfiguration
+- Cause denial-of-service on this device

+Impact is **operational only**.
+No remote code execution or LAN pivoting is possible.

-### Threat model
+### Recommendations

-Sentry32 assumes:
+- Do not expose port 80 publicly
-- A trusted local network
+- Deploy on a trusted network
+- For remote access, use:
+  - VPN
+  - SSH tunnel
-- No hostile actors with packet-sniffing access
+  - Reverse proxy with TLS
-- Use behind NAT / firewall (not exposed directly to the internet)

-If your threat model includes untrusted LAN users or shared WiFi, **additional protections are recommended**.
+- Use **strong, unique credentials**